-The VIMS’ shark survey, established in 1973 by VIMS Emeritus Professor Jack Musick, stands as the longest-running fishery-independent study of shark populations in the world.
+The VIMS’ shark survey, established in 1973 by VIMS Professor Jack Musick, stands as the longest-running fishery-independent study of shark populations in the world.

 It fortuitously began two years before the 1975 blockbuster film Jaws, which sparked a sport fishery that first began to take significant numbers of large sharks from Atlantic waters.